UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ---
 The documentation for the read_csv function including a high-level description, a list of arguments and their meanings, and more.
 ```

++++

+If you are working in a Jupyter Lab environment, there are also two more convenient
+ways to access documentation for functions. **JOEL ADD TEXT AND IMAGES HERE**.

 ## Exercises